Ontario Launches Universal Basic Income Pilot

 And, yeah everyone will love the program because it creates an artificial income disparity between people "in" and people "out" of the program.
 A true basic income test has to be truly universal, otherwise it'll just end up like the FEMA credit cards after Katrina or soldiers on leave -- a bunch of shady businesses will cro

 Vigorous debate?
-Surely you jest (Score:5, Insightful)
+Surely you jest (Score:4, Insightful)

 Re:Vigorous debate?
 Surely you jest (Score:5, Interesting)